 Prior to April 2012, a body called the Review Tribunal had the responsibility to hear appeals of decisions about Canada Pension Plan (CPP) issues.
 That Tribunal was replaced with the Social Security Tribunal (SST) in April 2012.

-This case is about two important issues.
-First is the legal question of the ability of organizations that represent the public interest to intervene in hearings at the SST.
+This case raised two important issues.
+First, it raised the legal question of the ability of organizations that represent the public interest to intervene in hearings at the SST.

 ISAC’s application to intervene in the “new facts” application was done to ensure that the SST was aware of the potential impact of its decision in that case on persons with disabilities who need income supports, and to make sure it heard legal arguments from their perspective.